GenericMappingTools/gmt-examples/docs/tutorials/advance/animation.rst

 ..  youtube:: uZtyTv6DLnM
     :align: center
-    :height: 300px
+    :height: 400px
     :aspect: 1:1

 ..
 Tip::

   Be carefull.
 This step could be quite time (and resources) consuming.
-  By default, `gmt movie` uses all the cores available to speed up the frame creation process.
+  By default, ``gmt movie`` uses all the cores available to speed up the frame creation process.
   So probably you can't do anything else while GMT is creating all the frames (maybe you can take a break, or have lunch).